Improved model of large-field inflation with primordial black hole production in Starobinsky-like supergravity: Introduction

 The paper is organized as follows.
 The relevant background information available in the literature is summarized in Section 2 that represents our setup.
 Our new model is introduced in Section 3.
 Our results for inflation and primordial black holes production are given in Section 4.
 The gravitational waves induced by the PBH production are studied in Section 5.
 Our conclusion is Section 6.

-Our paper is based on a different ansatz for the superpotential when compared to that of Ref.~\cite{Aoki:2022bvj}, and our new results are not an extension or upgrade of the previously obtained ones, though we used the same methods.
+Our paper is based on a different ansatz for the superpotential when compared to that of Ref.~\cite{Aoki:2022bvj}, and our new results are not an extension or an upgrade of the previously obtained ones, though we have used the same methods.
 We skipped a historical overview and many standard equations describing inflation and PBH together with observational constraints on them because of numerous comprehensive reviews available in the literature, and focused on our new results with a limited list of references.
-We use the units with $\hbar=c=M_{\rm Pl}=1$ throughout this paper.
+We use the units with $\hbar=c=M_{\rm Pl}=1$ throughout this paper, where $M_{\rm Pl}=(8\pi G_{\rm N})^{-1/2}$ denotes the reduced Planck mass.